RifatunNesa/What-To-Do/README.md

 - Only authenticated users can create, read, update and delete tasks.
 - Users can read, update and delete only their own tasks.
-- Implemented Repository pattern to divide the whole project into modular parts that are loosly coupled with each other allowing easy future development.
+- Implemented Repository pattern to divide the whole project into modular parts that are loosly coupled with each other, allowing easy future development.

   - Controllers
   - Services